 For the crust, I used my homemade graham crackers.
 That recipe is whole wheat but you can use regular or gluten-free store-bought crackers instead!
 I also tried out a number of grain-free crusts but then realized if you’re grain-free, you’re probably not into eating copious amounts of white chocolate.
 I’ve included the option in the notes section of the recipe, anyway!

 Want to turn these no-bake cheesecakes into a Christmas-time treat?
 Add some mint leaves!
+And if you prefer something different, check out this delightful raspberry fool!

 For more delicious raspberry recipes, check out Driscolls.com.
 I’ve been wanting to try that gluten-free + dairy-free lady bug chocolate tart (on the second page of recipes) for months!
 It’s so cute and sounds delicious.